Supporting the SDGs Goals

 Fair Labor Practice

-Furthermore, the company is committed to respecting the labor rights of employees and ensuring fair treatment in accordance with relevant policies and laws, under Thai Labor Protection Act.
-This includes employment contracts, wages, working hours, holidays, benefits, and maintaining a safe workplace with a good working environment. the Company provides the following welfares.
+The Company is committed to respect for human rights and fair Labor practice of employees, in alignment with relevant laws and policies under the Thai Labor Protection Act such as employment, wages, working hours, holidays, and welfare, as well as ensuring a good and safe working environment.
+Anyway, the Company provides the following welfares:

 Welfare Legal Entitlements Welfare provided by the Company

-Holidays No fewer than 13 days 14 days
+Holiday Not less than 13 days per year 14 days

-Annual Leaves No fewer than 6 days 6–15 days
+Annual Leave Not less than 6 days per year 6-15 days

 ESG In Action